hyperledger/fabric-private-chaincode/demo/README.md

 scripts/teardown.sh
 ```
 **NOTE** The script will run the [teardown script](../utils/docker-compose/scripts/teardown.sh)
 in the FPC Network scripts.
-If you run with the `--clean-slate` flag the script
+If you run it with the `--clean-slate` flag the script
 will delete all the unused volumes and chaincode images.

 ## Manually Bring Up The Components